maxwalts/interactive-charts/README.md

 # Interactive Charts

 ## What's this?
-A work-in-progress utility library for creating interactive charts in the browser.
-It's built on top of [D3](https://d3js.org/) and [Observable](https://observablehq.com/).
+A work-in-progress module for creating interactive charts in the browser.
+It's built with [D3](https://d3js.org/).

 ## Why?
-This is a part of my research at the Ford School of Public Policy at the University of Michigan.
-The goal is to create a library that will allow any user to create beautiful interactive charts with minimal effort.
-I also wanted to be able to create charts that would be easy to embed in other applications.
+This is a research project for the Ford School of Public Policy at the University of Michigan under the guidance of Dr. Justin Wolfers.
+The goal is to create a library that will allow any user to create beautiful interactive charts with minimal effort and easily embed it in other applications.

 https://observablehq.com/d/814c401d07f99a7f@3821